FRIENDS OF APPALACHIA

 fun-loving and well-trained adult leaders.

-New FOA adult advisors (over 22 years of age): You will make a difference in the lives of many young people.
+New FOA adult advisors (over 22 years of age/25 and over for driving our vehicles): You will make a difference in the lives of many young people.
 You will experience service and fellowship in different and wonderful ways.
 The fresh perspective and enthusiasm of our new adult volunteers gives us many new ideas every year.
 But we do not send you off without equipping you.
 There is training, orientation, team building, fund-raising, and bonding that happens in every activity we sponsor to prepare all participants to act as a team, use their skills and talents and share our love for each other and the Appalachian families we serve on the trip.
 It is imperative that our adult volunteers are full participants in each activity that leads up to the trip.

 Application Information

-Volunteers can download their forms above using the Black Box links.
+Volunteers can fill out and submit their application form using the Black Box links above.

-Forms need to be submitted as soon as possible and are required prior to participating in any skills training.
+Safe Sanctuary will need to be submitted as soon as possible and is required prior to participating in any skills training.

-All LIT's and Adult Advisors need to submit to a background check every three years.
+All CA/LIT's and Adult Advisors need to submit to a background check every three years

-( In May you will receive an email with the form to fill out and email back )
+( In April you will receive an email with the form to fill out and email back ) and

-The Adult Advisor cost of participation in the Friends of Appalachia 2023 Trip is $700.
+Adult Advisor cost of participation in the Friends of Appalachia 2025 Trip is $750.

-It is suggested that $200 be deposited into your account each month.
-The minimum cost must be paid prior to the May Meeting.
+It is suggested that $150 be deposited into your account each month.
+The minimum cost amount must be paid prior to the May Meeting.

 $1300 Club - entitles you to an extra FOA gift and input on an extra purchase for your work site home,